Sussumu/backoffice/README.md

 1. A user should be able to insert a query and call it
    a.
 The user can now insert a query, call it using parameters and see the results!
 There's no security at all by now so you may drop the database just for fun.
    b.
+Better start doing integration tests before things get hairy
+   c.
 Ok, we better have some interface or I'll get crazy calling endpoints via swagger.

 2. API calls should join this equation